0x1-A/AutoMemProc_Beta/README.md

  # AutoMemProc
 AutoMemProc is a tool designed to simplify and streamline the process of analyzing memory dumps.
 Its main goal is to act
     as an interface for the Volatility framework, enhancing the user experience with automation and user-friendly prompts.

-# AutoMemProc Overview:
-AutoMemProc is a tool designed to simplify and streamline the process of analyzing memory dumps.
-Its main goal is to act
-    as an interface for the Volatility framework, enhancing the user experience with automation and user-friendly prompts.

 # Key Features:
  - # User-friendly interface:
    AutoMemProc provides clear prompts, asking users to input paths to memory images or choose from existing images.